isomerpages/moe-chijstc/_students/Class Time–Table.md

 </tr>
 </tbody>
 </table>
-<p>Students are to refer to the Time-Table posted on Google Classroom in
+<p>Students are to refer to the Class Time-Table posted on Google Classroom
-their respective levels.</p>
+in their respective levels.</p>